Popular Posts

 the number of his sins, but the intention and

-will with which he returns. ( attributed to Saint
+will with which he returns.
+(Attributed to Saint

 Bridget from her vision of Mary, the mother of